 The tricky part is the sludge - as it contains a high level of nitrogen.
 Nitrogen needs to be managed properly in the wastewater treatment process as it can lead to eutrophication - algae growth in water bodies - and kill aquatic life.

 Enter Anammox superbugs.

-Anammox (anaerobic ammonium oxidation) is a class of bacteria that consumes ammonia and releases nitrites.
+Anammox (anaerobic ammonium oxidation) is a class of bacteria that consumes ammonia and releases nitrates.
 These bacteria were identified in the late 1990s.

 In this process, the ammonia is directly oxidised to nitrogen gas without the presence of oxygen.
 They produce a distinct red glow in the presence of a high load of nitrogen-based compounds.